Shopify Metrics: Which Ones to Track + Ways to Improve

 A high returning customer rate indicates that a retailer is doing a good job of retaining customers and providing them with a positive shopping experience.

-Here are some tips for improving your returning customer rate:
+Here are some tips for improving your returning customer rate in Shopify:

 Is this metric available on the Shopify analytics page?